OTTAA-Project/ottaa_project_flutter/CONTRIBUTING.md

 * The Method of the class can be public, private or protected.

-* The class can be public or private.
+* Classes can be public or private.

-* Class name must be transparent and representative of its purpose.
+* Class names must be transparent and representative of its purpose.

 * Class names should be nouns in UpperCamelCase, with the first letter of every word capitalized.